 Students making purchases in the Bookstore will be required to have a College ID.

-IDs can be obtained in the Office of Student Life & Leadership (on the 2nd floor across from the Admissions Office).
+IDs can be obtained in the Office of Student Life & Leadership (on the 2nd floor across from the Registration Office).

 Try the Net Price Calculator